MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 If you have a version of the client that is later than 1.10.56.0, it is a preview build for testing and evaluation purposes.

-For what's new or changed in the current preview version since the GA version, see the **Details** section on the [download page](https://www.microsoft.com/en-us/download/details.aspx?id=53018).
+For what's new or changed in the current preview version since the current GA version, see the **Details** section on the [download page](https://www.microsoft.com/en-us/download/details.aspx?id=53018).

 ## Version 1.10.56.0